Tron: Ares

 Tron: Ares is a 2025 American science fiction action film.
-It is the third installment in the Tron series and a sequel to Tron: Legacy (2010).
-Directed by Joachim Rønning, the film stars Jared Leto, Greta Lee, Evan Peters, Jodie Turner-Smith, Hasan Minhaj, Arturo Castro, and Gillian Anderson, with Jeff Bridges reprising his role as Kevin Flynn from the first two films.
-The story centers on the rivalry between ENCOM and Dillinger Systems—now headed by Julian Dillinger, grandson of Ed Dillinger—as both corporations compete to bring digital entities into the physical world.
-Julian dispatches a highly advanced program named Ares from the digital realm into reality, marking humanity’s first contact with artificial intelligence originating from the Grid.
+It is the third installment in the Tron series following Tron: Legacy (2010).
+Produced by Walt Disney Pictures, the film was directed by Joachim Rønning, and stars Jared Leto, Greta Lee, Evan Peters, Jodie Turner-Smith, Hasan Minhaj, Arturo Castro, and Gillian Anderson, with Jeff Bridges reprising his role as Kevin Flynn from the first two films.
+The story is about artificial intelligence originating from the Grid entering the real world, namely a highly advanced program called Ares.

 Development of a sequel to Tron: Legacy began in October 2010 by franchise creator Steven Lisberger.
-In March 2017, Walt Disney Pictures shifted plans toward a soft reboot with Leto playing a new character.
+In March 2017, Walt Disney Pictures shifted plans toward a reboot with Leto playing a new character.
 Garth Davis was set as director in August 2020 when Wigutow was working on the script, but stepped down in January 2023.
 Rønning replaced him a month later.
 Production was expected to begin in August 2023 but was delayed by the 2023 Writers Guild of America and SAG-AFTRA strikes.
 Filming ultimately began in January 2024 in Vancouver and finished in May.
 By August, industrial rock band Nine Inch Nails had been announced to be composing the score.
 The band's members, Trent Reznor and Atticus Ross, served as executive producers on the film, alongside Legacy director Joseph Kosinski.

-Tron: Ares premiered in Los Angeles on October 6, 2025, and went into general release on October 10.
-The film received mixed reviews from critics and was considered a box office disappointment, grossing only $142 million worldwide on a production budget of $180–220 million.
+Tron: Ares premiered in Los Angeles on October 6, 2025, before a general release followed on October 10, and received mixed reviews from critics.
+It was considered a box-office disappointment, grossing $142 million worldwide on a production budget of $180–220 million, although it found commercial success with its home media release.